-As an example of the proactive input in resolving weaknesses detected, it should be highlighted that Naturgy's nuclear power plants manage a very large number of improvement actions each year, coming from independent internal and external evaluation, as well as self-assessment and suggestions from staff.
-In order to monitor and control the implementation of these actions, each power plant has a programme, carried out through a specific management tool.
+As an example of the proactive input in resolving weaknesses detected, it should be highlighted that nuclear power plants owned by Naturgy manage a very large number of improvement actions each year, coming from independent internal and external evaluation, as well as self-assessment and suggestions from staff.
+To monitor and control the implementation of these actions, each power plant has a programme, carried out through a specific management tool.